MiloBuwalda/uva-prog-c/20 Lectures/000 Week 0/10 Friday.md

 * Now is a good time to introduce the concept of *threads*.
 This is a fairly complicated concept which doesn’t usually get introduced in the first week of a computer science course, let alone in the first semester of computer science training.
-However, let’s Scratch the surface of a threading discus- sion.2 In the context of your computer, threads are what allow you to have multiple software applications open at once.
+However, let’s Scratch the surface of a threading discussion.
+In the context of your computer, threads are what allow you to have multiple software applications open at once.
 Your computer isn’t ac- tually doing multiple things at once; rather, it’s switching back and forth between tasks faster than you can perceive.

 * Threading refers to the notion of multiple threads of code executing si- multaneously.
-In Move1.sb, we have a simple animation of a duck moving back and forth across the screen, screaming and turning around every time it touches the edge.
+In `Move1.sb`, we have a simple animation of a duck moving back and forth across the screen, screaming and turning around every time it touches the edge.
 This is a single thread.
-In Move2.sb, we achieve “multithreading,” at least in appearance.
+In `Move2.sb`, we achieve “multithreading,” at least in appearance.
 In terms of programming, we have two different scripts associated with two different sprites, a cat and a bird.
 For the cat, we begin by placing him in a given spot on the stage and orienting him in a random